Forager (video game): Development

 The creator of Forager, Mariano Cavallero, dropped out of school to develop video games.
 For a year he learned how to program, but unfortunately nobody was interested in his games at first.
 After he ran out of money, he moved back home to his mom, who invested her life savings into her son's projects.
 He started developing Forager in a Game Jam but eventually ran out of money again.
 Before giving up, Mariano participated in one last competition, in which he won a trip to the US to show off his work.
 A friend he met at a conference was late to a meeting because he was playing Forager.
 The person he was meeting had to come look for him, and he showed Forager to this person.
 This person was working for Humble Bundle and offered a publishing deal for Forager.

 A year after release on Steam the game had sold 600,000 units.

+A multiplayer update was worked on but eventually cancelled.